NervanaSystems/ngraph-python/doc/source/overview.rst

 ********

 ..
 Note::
-   Nervana Graph is currently a preview release and the API's and abstractions are subject to change.
+   Nervana Graph is currently a preview release and the API's and implementation are subject to change.
 We encourage you to contribute to the discussion and help shape the future Nervana Graph.

 The Nervana Graph (ngraph) is a Python library for implementing programs that convert descriptions of neural networks into programs that run efficiently on a variety of platforms.
 In designing ngraph we kept three guiding motivations in mind: